 The first step is peeling with a drawknife.

-No experience is necessary, all tools will be provided.However, the work is physically demanding and requires quite a bit of clambering about.
+No previous timber framing experience is necessary, but a familiarilty with basic hand tools such as saws and chisels and drills is useful.
+All tools will be provided.
+The work is physically demanding and requires quite a bit of clambering about.

 The course focuses on cutting mortise and tenon joinery using hand tools and jigs which you can make yourself.